 I expected to spend my days sitting on the sofa/in cafes/in the park cuddling my babies and us blissfully gazing into each other’s eyes.
 No no no.

 Ooh , how I used to love a long, leisurely shower or a soak in the bath with a book and (large) glass of wine.

 Well, for at least 10 more years I suspect.

 With a newborn you are time-poor – to the extreme.
-Every second of every day revolves around taking care of your baby and quite rightly so.
-I cannot scrimp on a shower though, I just can’t.
+Every second of every day revolves around taking care of your new baby and quite rightly so.
+I couldn’t scrimp on a shower though, I just couldn’t.

-I’ve got my showers down to a fine, 2 minute art now.
+I got my showers down to a fine, two minute art.

-Showers are no longer relaxing, ‘me time’.
+Even now, showers are no longer relaxing, ‘me time’.
 They are a well-rehearsed, fairly terrifying, panic-inducing military operation.
-Thankfully the pregnancy hormones dried my hair out to a sufficient enough degree to only have to wash it twice a week.

 3. A Brand ‘New’ Body